 In contrast, shortness of breath, even for an asthmatic child, is not a sufficient reason to come out of the game under the injured player exceptions.
 All participants will have to deal with issues of stamina and breathing associated with a physical activity placing demands on the player’s body.
 An asthmatic child needs to be closely monitored by an individual (parent or Coach) capable of determining when shortness of breath is due to physical activity and is not asthma related versus those situations when the child’s condition requires them to come out of the game and rest.
 The Coach with an asthmatic child should inform the referee and the opposing coach prior to the start of the game about the potential for this problem and should make reasonable efforts to minimize the disruption to the game.

 2. Disqualification.
 If a player is disqualified from the game (five fouls or ejection by the referee), no minimum playing time applies.

-If a player is disqualified, due to his or her fifth personal foul or due to ejection by the referee for unsportsmanlike behavior, then the minimum playing time requirement is waived for that player no matter how much, or how little, time the player had participated in the game prior to the disqualification or injury.
+If a player is disqualified, due to his fifth personal foul or due to ejection by the referee for unsportsmanlike behavior, then the minimum playing time requirement is waived for that player no matter how much, or how little, time the player had participated in the game prior to the disqualification or injury.
 Playing time (as a partial quarter – not an unbroken quarter) does count, however, for the player who replaces the disqualified player (this could lead to a violation of the maximum playing time rule so coaches should be careful to monitor their substitutions).

 3. Late Arrival or Early Departure.
 If a player arrives anytime after the start of the game or leaves prior to the conclusion of the game, the minimum playing time rule no longer applies to that player.
 However, if that player is available for at least two full quarters, then the coach is obligated to play that player for at least one full quarter.